 Ensuring Compliance with Current Auditing Standards

-If your company is required to conform to SSAE 16 or previously SAS 70, then it’s important to ensure compliance across the board.
-This includes the service providers you’re using to support regular business operations.
+If your company is required to conform to SSAE 16 or previously SAS 70, then it’s important to ensure trust in compliance reports across the board.
+This includes the service providers and companies you’re using to support regular internal business operations.

-Your document management software (DMS) should work according to your company’s policies and procedures to help you comply with SSAE 16.
-Your DMS needs to follow your control objectives.
-For example, if your company stipulates that only HR personnel have access to paperwork for new hires, then your DMS should restrict access accordingly.
+Your document management software (DMS) should work according to your company’s internal policies and procedures to provide an assessment to help you comply with SSAE 16.
+Your DMS needs to follow your control level objectives.
+For example, if your company stipulates that only HR personnel have access to paperwork for new hires, then the design of your DMS platform should restrict access accordingly.
 In eFileCabinet, this example would be accomplished by setting up user-based controls.
 In this scenario, it shouldn’t be possible for another person (even a higher-level manager) to override these controls and gain unauthorized access.

-Incidentally, eFileCabinet also allows you to follow an audit trail to find out who accessed which document and when it was altered.
+Incidentally, eFileCabinet also allows you to follow an audit trail to create an assessment of who accessed which document and when it was altered.
 You can even see previous versions of documents.

 Have you reviewed your organization’s systems and controls to make sure you’re conforming to SSAE 16?
 Are you ready to upgrade your document management software and ensure compliance going forward? eFileCabinet is compliant with SAS 70 type 2 and SSAE 16.
 Fill out the form on this page to start your free demo.
 If you have any further questions about SAS 70 or SSAE 16 compliance in regards to DMS, feel free to give us a call or start a chat.